Topic Overview

 Lennox-Gastaut syndrome may be caused by a variety of brain injuries.
 Other problems, such as intellectual disability, delays in physical and intellectual growth, and other mental and physical disabilities, may also be present.

-The condition can be difficult to treat.
-Treatment with medicines, the ketogenic diet, or a type of brain surgery called corpus callosotomy may help control some of the seizures that occur with this syndrome.
+Lennox-Gastaut syndrome can be hard to treat.
+If medicines do not control the seizures, the ketogenic diet may help.
+Sometimes, vagus nerve stimulation therapy or a type of brain surgery called corpus callosotomy may be part of the treatment plan.
 Most children will continue to have seizures throughout life.

 Credits